Answers to all kinds of questions, even the un-frequent ones.

 I have a compatible Android phone, how do I get started?

 - Look for the app on your phone as several devices already have Google Pay preloaded.
 If yours doesn’t, visit the Google Play store and download the app

 - Add your A+FCU Debit card — it’s as simple as snapping a photo

 - Unlock your phone and pay confidently at over a million locations in the U.S. that accept contactless payments.

 Need more details on getting set up?
-Visit the Android Pay Help Center if you have any further questions.
+Visit the Google Pay Help Center if you have any further questions.

 I have a compatible Apple device, how do I get started?

 Enjoy the convenience of making your purchases with your A+FCU debit card securely with a single touch at thousands of stores and in participating apps.

 - Confirm your compatible device has the latest version of iOS